Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 The Solar targets a Mortal, or a Yu-Shan spirit of Essence less than the Solar.
-So long as they issue a simple command that may be accomplished by an individual or a group in the scene, the target must obey.
+So long as they issue a simple command that may be accomplished by an individual or a group in the scene, they will perform it to the best of their abilities.
 If the target is some other entity, the Solar must roll (Composure + Leadership) vs. their Resolve.

-If the task would run counter their intimacies, or the task is considered unacceptable influence, this charm automatically fails.
+If the task would run counter their intimacies, or the task is otherwise considered unacceptable influence, this charm automatically fails.

 Stealth